 Section 1115 Waivers

 Section 1115 waivers related to behavioral health remain the most frequent type of waiver sought and obtained by states (Figure 2).
 Within the broader category of behavioral health waivers, most states are seeking authority to alter the IMD payment exclusion.
-As of June, 2018, there are 13 approved and 12 pending Section 1115 waivers related to IMD payment in 24 states (Figure 3).6 The IMD waivers distinguish between payments for SUD services and mental health services.
-All 13 states with approved IMD waivers to date (California, Indiana, Illinois, Kentucky, Louisiana, Maryland, Massachusetts, New Jersey, Tennessee, Utah, Vermont, Virginia, and West Virginia) have authority to use federal Medicaid funds to pay for IMD SUD services.
+As of June, 2018, there are 12 approved and 13 pending Section 1115 waivers related to IMD payment in 24 states (Figure 3).6 The IMD waivers distinguish between payments for SUD services and mental health services.
+All 12 states with approved IMD waivers to date (California, Indiana, Illinois, Kentucky, Louisiana, Maryland, Massachusetts, New Jersey, Utah, Vermont, Virginia, and West Virginia) have authority to use federal Medicaid funds to pay for IMD SUD services.
 One state (Vermont) also has waiver authority for IMD mental health services,7 although those payments must be phased out between 2021 and 2025 (Figure 3).8 Vermont had sought expanded waiver authority for IMD mental health services along with new SUD authority, but CMS approved only the SUD authority in June, 2018.9 Similarly, Illinois requested authority for both IMD mental health and SUD services, but CMS approved Illinois’ waiver for SUD services only in May, 2018.10 In both cases, CMS cited its policy to not allow Medicaid payments for individuals who receive only mental health treatment in IMDs.

-A dozen states (Alaska, Arizona, Kansas, Massachusetts, Michigan, Minnesota, New Hampshire, North Carolina, New Mexico, Pennsylvania, Washington, and Wisconsin) presently have IMD payment waivers pending with CMS.
+Thirteen states (Alaska, Arizona, Kansas, Massachusetts, Michigan, Minnesota, New Hampshire, North Carolina, New Mexico, Pennsylvania, Tennessee, Washington, and Wisconsin) presently have IMD payment waivers pending with CMS.
 All are seeking authority to pay for IMD SUD services, and four (Kansas, Massachusetts, North Carolina, and New Mexico) also are seeking IMD mental health authority.
-Eleven of the pending requests are for new IMD waivers, and one state (Massachusetts) is seeking to expand its existing waiver authority (Figure 3).
+Twelve of the pending requests are for new IMD waivers, and one state (Massachusetts) is seeking to expand its existing waiver authority (Figure 3).

 Managed Care “In Lieu of” Authority